Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Results

 \section{Results}

-In this section, we show our results on the heavy quark evolution and heavy quark-antiquark pair dissociation in proton-nucleus collisions at LHC energy.
-Unless differently stated, the results shown in this section have been obtained for a square grid of transverse size $L=2$ fm, with $32\times32$ lattice points.
-In realistic collisions, the pre-equilibrium stage lasts for a fraction of fm/c, but for illustrative purposes, we perform simulations up to 1 fm/c with 1000 time steps (we checked that this number of time steps is enough to have numerical convergence).
+In this section, we show our results on the heavy-quark evolution and heavy quark-antiquark pair dissociation in proton-nucleus collisions at LHC energy.
+The results shown in this section have been obtained for a square grid of transverse size $L=3$ fm, with $64\times64$ lattice points.
+In realistic collisions, the pre-equilibrium stage lasts for a fraction of fm/c, but for illustrative purposes we performed simulations up to 1 fm/c with 1000 time steps (we checked that this number of time steps is enough to have numerical convergence).
+Moreover, in each simulation we considered 1000 HQ pairs, for a total of 2000 particles.
+In our numerical implementation, following~\cite{Pooja:2024rnn} we cure the numerical divergence for $r_\text{rel}=0$ in~\eqref{HQ_potential} by using in Eq.~\eqref{eq:wong2} the regularized potential